Changes in Your Feet During Pregnancy

 However well-intentioned you are towards the health of your feet, nothing can substitute professional advice and treatment.
-The UK is very fortunate in the number of independent podiatric clinics it has dotted across the country, making it easy for expectant mothers to have a foot health check-up and to get expert advice.
+The UK is very fortunate in the number of independent foot health clinics it has dotted across the country, making it easy for expectant mothers to have a foot health check-up and to get expert advice.

 Being pregnant, an expectant mother will not want to be travelling vast distances.
 Fortunately, there are clinics that are situated in locations that are easily accessible from a wide catchment area.
 It is also important to be able to speak with a professional that understands the issues expectant mothers face and can empathize with their problems.

 One such professional is Rebekah Henning.
 With her comprehensive knowledge and experience, she is ideally placed to, not only assess and treat foot health issues, but also to listen to the concerns of the expectant mother.
 Rebekah’s professional knowledge of the foot health problems that expectant mothers face is based on an empathetic understanding which is invaluable.
 Expectant mothers should not hesitate in contacting Feet@theclinic, Loughborough, Leicestershire, where minds and feet can be put at rest.